TWICKENHAM ROWING CLUB BYLAWS

 -

-Storage: Flammable or hazardous materials must not be stored in or around the building or premises (with specific protocols for the management of fuel for launches & chemicals used for the repairs of boats)
+Storage: Flammable or hazardous materials must not be stored in or around Club premises or grounds (with specific protocols for the management of fuel for launches & chemicals used for the repairs of boats).

 -

-Fire Procedure: In case of fire, sound the alarm immediately, call 999 (giving the club's location), evacuate the building, and muster at the designated space.
+Fire Procedure: In case of fire, sound the alarm immediately, call 999 (giving the club's location), evacuate the building and assemble at the designated space as sign-posted in the Club grounds.

 -